harcokuppens/CourseGradingWithDOMjudge/Setting_up_domjudge_for_a_course.md

 ### 3. Students can submit code to the problem

+When a problem is added to DOMjudge, the students can start working on it.
+We provide the students with [instructions](Student_instructions.md)  of how to use DOMjudge in the course.

-Now students can submit their code to the **practicing problem**.
+From then on students can submit their code to the **practicing problem**.
 The practicing problem is **judged lazy**, meaning that if the submission fails on a sample, then all remaining samples are not executed anymore.
 The idea is that the team first has to solve that sample first, before executing the remaining samples.
 The lazy evaluation also makes the load less on the juding server.

 A team can also download the samples of the practicing problem, and evaluate all the samples locally on their solution without using DOMjudge.